granthgg/News-Headline-Sentiment-Analysis-Stock-Prediction/README.md

 python -m streamlit run main.py
 ```
 ## Usage
--Select the prediction model from the radio button.
+- Select the prediction model from the radio button.
--Enter the news headline in the text input field.
+- Enter the news headline in the text input field.
--The application will predict whether the stock price will go up or down based on the sentiment of the news headline.
+- The application will predict whether the stock price will go up or down based on the sentiment of the news headline.